Best Gun Safes [Hands-On Tested]

 - Has some noise to it when opening

-Can hold up to two guns, but I think one full-size and two mags might be the realistic max without stacking.
+It states that it can hold up to two guns, but I think one full-size and two magazines might be the realistic maximum capacity without stacking guns on top of each other.

-I like that it’s pretty quiet when opening.
+I also like that it's pretty quiet when opening.
+I've been using mine for 4+ years, and it has been solid.

 Are fingerprints your thing?
 See more of the SentrySafe and others in our Best Biometric Safes article.